 WDS 5.04: Training and Personal Development Services

-Training schedules are flexible and include evening hours and, when possible, distance learning opportunities and individually paced instruction.
+Training schedules are flexible and include evening hours and, when possible, virtual learning opportunities and individually paced instruction.

-Examples: Individually paced instruction is typically offered through a computer-based program that allows students to skip quickly over material they are familiar with or move slowly through material that is more difficult.
-It is often more effective to provide this in a classroom-style setting where a teacher or trainer is available if the student has questions.
+Examples: Individually paced instruction allows students to skip quickly over material they are familiar with or move slowly through material that is more difficult.
+When individually paced instructions is offered through a computer-based program, it is often more effective to provide this in a classroom-style setting where a teacher or trainer is still available if the student has questions.

 WDS 5.05: Training and Personal Development Services

-Based on their assessed needs and individualized employment plan, job seekers have access to a combination of educational programs that include:
+Individuals have access to a combination of educational programs in accordance with their employment plan that include:

 degree or certificate programs;